 In March year 10 students have a ‘broken block’ of activities where we work in conjunction with community sports coaches to give them a taster of new sports including yoga, boxing, American football, lacrosse, golf, ultimate football and kabaddi.

 Year 11 students will take part in ‘recreational PE’, with the intent focusing on student’s physical, emotional & social well-being.
 Students are split between 4 groups.
 There is a specified rota of activities that teachers must follow in year 10.
 Both Year 10 & 11 will take part in inter-college once per half term.
 The department is currently looking how it can introduce ‘mindfulness’ into the year 11 curriculum to help students cope with examinations.

 GCSE PE OCR

-This course would suit students who regularly compete in physical activity outside of school.
+The course is broken down into 60% theory, 30% practical & 10% coursework.
+This course suits students who regularly compete in physical activity outside of school.
 Lessons will consist of one theory (classroom based lessons) and one practical per week.
 However, as the course goes on students will do more theory than practical lessons.
-Students will study a variety of different sporting activities as well as developing their knowledge and understanding of key theoretical areas connecting to sports performance.
-The course is broken down into 60% theory, 30% practical & 10% coursework.

 A-Level PE OCR